webguru103/smooch-docs/slate/source/includes/rest/_core.md

 });
 ```

-Carousel actions may also include a share button.
+Actions in a [message item](#message-items) may also include a share button.
 Currently, this feature is only supported in Facebook Messenger.
 For more information, see the Facebook Messenger platform [documentation](https://developers.facebook.com/docs/messenger-platform/send-api-reference/share-button).

 ![messenger carousel](/images/facebook_share_button.png)